This recipe can be made in batches as large or small as you need.

 - Continue cooking the sauce for 2 and a half to three hours.
 As you continue to cook the sauce, it will reduce as the excess liquid cooks off and the sauce will become thicker in consistency.

-WARNING: Tomato is a high acid food that can be preserved using this method, but some tomatoes have less acid that others.
+WARNING: Tomato is a high acid food that can be preserved using this method, but some tomatoes have less acid than others.
 Therefore, you must place a teaspoon of lemon juice, fresh or bottled, in the top of each jar prior to processing.

 Didn't find the information you need?
 Please try another category from the menu or use our search function to find what you are looking for.
 If you require further assistance please contact us.